Harshit-ops-code/Harshit-ops-code/README.md

 ## ◈ About Me

 Hey!
-I'm **Harshit Kumar**, a Computer Science student at **IIIT Kota** who builds AI systems that work in the real world — not just in notebooks.
+I'm **Harshit Kumar**, a 3rd year CSE student at **IIIT Kota** building AI systems that actually work in production — not just in notebooks.

-I started with competitive programming in C++, moved into backend engineering, and now I'm deep into **Agentic AI and Generative AI** — building multi-agent pipelines, forensic AI platforms, and full-stack applications from scratch.
+I went from competitive programming in C++ → backend engineering → and now I'm deep into **Agentic AI and Generative AI**.
+I build multi-agent pipelines, forensic AI platforms, and full-stack apps from scratch.

-My flagship project **Lexis AI** is a live 6-node LangGraph content intelligence engine with RAG fact-checking, 5-layer compliance review, AI image generation, and a C++ localization microservice.
-My other project **TruthShield** detects deepfakes and AI-generated disinformation with ~92% accuracy — live, real, handling 10,000+ daily verifications.

-When I'm not building, I'm grinding DSA on LeetCode, leading technical events at **Tecknow Society**, or training Taekwondo at the national level.
+- 🛡️ **TruthShield** — live forensic AI detecting deepfakes & disinformation at ~92% accuracy
+- 🤖 **Lexis AI** — live 6-node LangGraph content pipeline with RAG, compliance review & image generation
+- 📦 **StockMaster** — JWT role-based inventory system with real-time KPI dashboard

+Currently learning RAG pipelines, vector databases, and system design.
+Looking for an **AI/ML Backend internship in 2026**.

-> 💬 *Ask me about LangGraph, multi-agent systems, FastAPI, or how I went from C++ to building production AI pipelines as a student.*
+> 💬 *Ask me about LangGraph, multi-agent systems, FastAPI, or how I shipped production AI as a 2nd year student.*

 ---

-## ◈ AI Projects
+## ◈ AI / GenAI Projects

 <table>
 <tr>